CyrusEmber/Unreal-Project/Doc/source/BuildSystem/Build.rst

 * The buildable spin in ``WorldBuildable`` now is using server RPC.
 Should local predict this.

+* Create a manager class to handle build?

 Bug:
 ----
 * Only the server is capable of rotate buildable